fpillet/NetworkingWorkshopSwiftNIO/ChatClient.md

 The server will accept commands from clients applications that connect to it.
 It holds the chat rooms, dispatches the messages sent by clients, and supports direct messages between clients.

-To talk to the server, you'll use Network.framework's new API, available in iOS 12, tvOS 12 and macOS Mojave.
+To talk to the server, you'll use Network.framework's new API, available starting from iOS 12, tvOS 12 and macOS Mojave.

 For this project you'll work in the `iOS` directory.
 If you're stuck or want to check out a hint, the completed project is in the `iOS-Complete` folder.